Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 - `let` - definition of values in a lexical scope
 - `lookup` - lookup of a value in the environment

 These Ops are similar to the some basic primitives often found in a Lisp machine.
-It should be noted that certain other important primitives e.g. `cons`, `quote`, `=` etc. are currently implemented as functions in the runtime environment.
+It should be noted that certain other important primitives e.g. `cons`, `quote`, `=` etc. are currently implemented as functions in the runtime environment, so the "base language" might be regarded as the combination of the fundamental Ops and runtime functions (accessed via the `invoke` Op).

 ##### Functions

 Functions are first class objects suitable for use in functional programming.
 We choose to implement functions directly in the CVM because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower level constructs (e.g. a stack based model).

+The decision to emphasise first-class functions and functional programming is justified by the strong theoretical foundations of the Lambda Calculus.

 Important features of functions include: